will-pettifer/site/src/content/Personal Blog/The Cosmological Argument.md

 Alan: "That isn't a good argument.
 Why am I wrong?"

-Brenda: "If you don't believe in the Principle of Sufficient Reason, then there doesn't need to be a reason for why you are wrong, I can state it as confidently as the statement, 'I exist'."
+Brenda: "If you are correct, that nothing needs an explanation, then why do I need to explain my argument?"
 #### Part 3
 Next, we will establish that anything Possible must be Contingent on another existence distinct from itself.